idoCo10/Auto-shutdown-windows/README.md

 # Auto-shutdown-windows

-Auto shutdown windows after 3 hours of inactivity.
+Powershell script for auto shutting down Windows after 3 hours of inactivity (mouse&keyboard movements) while saving Word, Excel and Notepad documents.

 1. Copy the "Auto-Shutdown.ps1" script to Documents folder on each windows.
 2. Open powershell as administrator.